 - Assisting with distance education classes.

-Professional Development enables individuals and teams throughout the university to perform at peak effectiveness.
+Talent Development enables individuals and teams throughout the university to perform at peak effectiveness.
 The department oversees the design and delivery of professional, leadership, organizational, and diversity development programs that are available to all employees.
 The programs support the development of VT-shaped employees and provide the tools and skills that are the foundation of purpose-driven engagement.